 It goes without saying that you should never bring anything that could land you in trouble with Customs.
 Don't try to smuggle anything, don't bring in any food and don't bring any weapons that may be prohibited.
 Small pocket knives or multi-tools are fine, but if you are bringing in something like a samurai sword as a souvenir, make sure that you declare it and state its purpose as a decoration.
 It is most important to carefully read the Customs and Quarantine Declaration Form and answer all the questions accurately and honestly.

-I personally hate all recreational drugs, but Australian Customs are always on the lookout for people who are trying to enter Australia while carrying illegal narcotics.
+I personally hate all recreational drugs and I will not even take a painkiller unless I'm desperate and really suffering, but Australian Customs are always on the lookout for people who are trying to enter Australia while carrying illegal narcotics.
 So they use sniffer dogs to check people and baggage for traces of narcotics and if they are even remotely suspicious that you might be carrying drugs, they will pull you aside, check your baggage with swab tests and even pat you down to see if you are not concealing drugs on your body.

 Customs officers are not stupid and most of the time they know whom they should search.
 I have come back into Australia many times and just sailed through Customs because I am sure that they know my position on narcotics and how I detest them.
 They know that they will never find those filthy substances on me.